kipz/url-oracle/README.md

 A Go-based GitHub Action that creates cryptographically verifiable attestations for URL content monitoring.
 This action can be used in any GitHub workflow to generate and verify attestations when the content of specified URLs changes.

+This project is based on the ideas and hard work of [Ethan Heilman](https://www.ethanheilman.com/index.html), specifically on [OpenPubkey](https://github.com/openpubkey/openpubkey) and his blog on [GitHub Actions Oracles](https://www.ethanheilman.com/x/35/index.html)

 ## Overview

 The URL Oracle is a Go application that monitors specified URLs and creates new attestations only when content changes are detected.
 Each attestation is cryptographically signed using OpenPubkey, providing verifiable proof of: